snehadubey12/bioinformatics-and-computational-biology-2.0/02- PSI-BLAST /README.md

 PSI-BLAST provides increased sensitivity compared with standard blastp for identifying distantly related homologous sequences.

 As the iterations proceed, the position-specific profile is refined and may identify additional sequences with lower sequence identity.
-This was successfully demonstrated by Iteration 3, where distant hits with percent identities dropping into the 50-60% range (e.g., 59.45%) were identified with high confidence (E-value 0.0).
+This was successfully demonstrated by Iteration 3, where distant hits with percent identities dropping into the 50-60% range (e.g., 59.45% for uncharacterized protein FRY00_015135) were identified with high confidence (E-value 0.0).

 The E-values and sequence conservation should be monitored carefully during each iteration to avoid the inclusion of false-positive sequences and profile drift.